pcoet/pcoet.github.io/README.md

 ## TODOs

-* Figure out how to generate PDFs, and document here for future reference: https://wkhtmltopdf.org/

 ### Blog
 * Add 404.html
 * Add a tag cloud or tag index, perhaps on its own page.